Naomi-Ugwuoke/UFVMAP/README.md

+The API code used in this project has been disabled to prevent unauthorized charges.

 Project Members:
-1. Shruti
+1. Shruti Verma
-2. Jannine
+2. Jannine Gemmel
-3. Naomi
+3. Naomi Ugwuoke

 Hello, this is just a base document that you can write whatever information about this project.